Product

 Enabling OpenAI OAuth

-This guide explains how to authenticate OpenClaw with OpenAI Codex using OAuth, then switch your agent to an OpenAI-backed model.
+This guide explains how to authenticate OpenClaw with OpenAI (ChatGPT/Codex) using OAuth, then switch your agent to an OpenAI-backed model.

 What this does

-OpenClaw can use OpenAI Codex via OAuth login (instead of manually pasting API keys).
-After auth succeeds, you can select an openai-codex/... model for the current session or set it as default.
+OpenClaw can use your ChatGPT Plus/Pro subscription via OAuth login (instead of manually pasting API keys).
+After auth succeeds, you can select an OpenAI model for the current session or set it as default.

 Prerequisites